gbragafibra/whatislife/lit.md

 - Wolkenhauer, O., & Hofmeyr, J. H. S. (2007).
 An abstract cell model that describes the self-organization of cell function in living systems.
 Journal of theoretical biology, 246(3), 461-476.

+- Longo, G., & Paul, T. (2011).
+The mathematics of computing between logic and physics.
+In Computability in Context: Computation and Logic in the Real World (pp. 243-273).

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.